Lachlan Murdoch drops defamation suit against Aussie website Crikey

 Lachlan Murdoch has dropped his defamation lawsuit against Australian news website Crikey, his lawyer confirmed in a statement Thursday.

-Why it matters: The News Corp co-chair dropped the lawsuit days after Fox News settled a historic defamation lawsuit with Dominion Voting Systems for a record $787 million.
+Why it matters: The News Corp co-chair dropped the lawsuit days after Fox News, which is controlled by the Murdoch family, settled a historic defamation lawsuit with Dominion Voting Systems for a record $787 million.

-Flashback: Murdoch sued Crikey for defamation last August in response to an article published by Crikey alleging Murdoch and Fox News were partially responsible for the Jan.
+Driving the news: Murdoch sued Crikey for defamation last August in response to an article it published that alleged Murdoch and Fox News were partially responsible for the Jan.
 6 attack on the U.S. Capitol.

 Details: Murdoch's lawyer John Churchill confirmed in a statement on Friday morning local time that he had filed a notice of discontinuance in the defamation proceedings against Private Media, publisher of Crikey.